Hans Jorritsma

-Hans Jorritsma (born 19 March 1949) is a retired field hockey player from the Netherlands.
+Hans Jorritsma (19 March 1949 – 4 June 2026) was a Dutch field hockey player.
 He competed at the 1976 Olympics and 1978 World Cup, where his teams finished in fourth and second place, respectively.
 For political reasons Jorritsma refused to receive his World Cup silver medal from the hands of Jorge Rafael Videla.
 He retired from competitions the same year.

-Between 1975 and 1978 Jorritsma played 65 international matches and scored 1 goal.
+Between 1975 and 1978, Jorritsma played 65 international matches and scored 1 goal.

 Jorritsma was the national field hockey coach in 1987–1990 and 1991–1993.
-After that he headed the national teams of South Africa and Pakistan, and in 1996 was appointed as the manager of the Dutch association football team.
+After that he headed the national teams of South Africa and Pakistan, and in 1996 was appointed the manager of the Dutch association football team.

+Jorritsma died on 4 June 2026, at the age of 77.